Want to be a founder? Go get a job, says venture capitalist Joe Kraus of GV

 Yesterday, at Startup Grind, an event series that’s aimed at new founders and people contemplating becoming entrepreneurs, we sat down with Joe Kraus, a partner for the last eight years with Google’s early-stage investing arm, GV.

-Kraus, who’d earlier cofounded two companies — Excite and Jotspot — shared a range of founder-friendly advice, including what GV and Kraus in particular look for in founding teams (“irrational persistence”), along with some of the missteps that Kraus sees founders make, including “wanting to do everything at once.”
+Kraus, who’d earlier co-founded two companies — Excite and Jotspot — shared a range of founder-friendly advice, including what GV and Kraus in particular look for in founding teams (“irrational persistence”), along with some of the missteps that Kraus sees founders make, including “wanting to do everything at once.”

 In fact, Kraus said there are three very specific steps that founders should do and in sequential order if they expect to raise seed, then Series A and Series B funding, beginning with “finding a product that serves a need in a market that matters.”